ratify-project/ratify/docs/quickstarts/ratify-high-availability.md

 kubectl apply -f https://deislabs.github.io/ratify/library/default/samples/constraint.yaml
 ```

-Once the installation is completed, you can test the deployment of an image that is signed using Notary V2 solution.
+Once the installation is completed, you can test the deployment of an image that is signed using notation.

 - This will successfully create the pod `demo`